alexkasema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays no. of lines from content in a file that have a certain criteria
 ## 16-whatsnext
 A script that displays lines containig a pattern and 3 lines after
+## 17-hidethisword
+A script that displays all lines in a file that do not contain a certain pattern